 and who also break the rules.

-Hi, I'm Matt Schmale the Vice Chair of the ACM.
+Hi, I'm Ayushi Patel the Vice Chair of the UAB ACM.
 I'm a senior studying Computer Science at UAB.
 I'm an aspiring software engineer who is passionate about computer science and technology.
-In my spare time, I work on personal projects and contribute to open source projects.
+In my spare time, I work on personal projects and help others learn more about computation.

 Support UAB's ACM and support yourself by becoming a member.